Odd-even car scheme back in Delhi post Diwali from November 4-15: Kejriwal

 In 2014, a global study on air quality trends by the World Health Organisation had declared Delhi the most polluted city in the world.
 Since then, the Centre, states and courts have taken several steps to arrest pollution in the city.

-Reportedly, Kejriwal mentioned that the air pollution, especially the particulate matter of 2.5 micrometres (PM2.5) in Delhi has dropped by over 25 per cent in the last four years.
+Reportedly, Kejriwal had said that the air pollution, especially the particulate matter of 2.5 micrometres (PM2.5) in Delhi city has dropped by over 25 per cent in the last four years.

 The Delhi CM cited the data from the Central Pollution Control Board (CPCB) and mentioned that between 2012 and 2014, the annual average PM 2.5 concentration was 154, which dropped to 115 between 2016 and 2018.